 When you’re choosing a management style, you need to take three things into consideration:

 - Does it align with you: Your skills, personality, and experience.

 - Your team: Their levels of experience and personalities.
 Remember, it’s possible to take different management approaches when dealing with different team members.

-- Your organization: A culture of creativity is better suited to a laissez-faire management style.
+- Your organization: A laissez-faire management style works best for a culture of creativity.
 But if your company is hierarchical, going through a major change or dealing with time-critical projects, then you may need to be more authoritarian.

 The best managers are flexible and self-aware.
 If you’re working on a project that doesn’t fully align with your skillset, it’s important to acknowledge your weaknesses and proactively take steps to acquire the skills you lack through training.
 You may also want to invest in project management tools to help with things like tracking and team collaboration — something that’s useful, whichever approach you take.
 Then, once you learn to spot how different situations call for different management styles, you’ll be able to effortlessly flex your approach to match.